Eileen Olivier Bio

 The challenges Maywood faces are continued economic development, public safety, responsible use of our tax dollars and how we grow together.
 These are the issues I can contribute to finding solutions to.
 I would like to see viable economic growth, more single-family homes and additional mid and small sized businesses such as restaurants and retail added to our tax rolls.
 While economic development is important government’s first priority must be to the people and businesses that make up the community.

 Having lived here for 20 years, I am invested in Maywood.
-My husband and I suffered a devastating loss of our home in 2005 we wanted to be a beacon for our block so we reinvested and decided to double down on our community, we stuck with Maywood and will continue to do so.
+My husband and I suffered a devastating loss of our home in 2005 we wanted to be a beacon for our block with encouragement from our neighbors Mrs. Fox, Mr. Saunders, Mrs Shirley Higgins, Mrs Williams, Mr. Bounds, Mr. Grace we decided to stay so we reinvested and decided to double down on our community, we stuck with Maywood and will continue to do so.
 My children are growing up here and I am actively involved in our community and schools.
+My husband is a Commissioner with the Maywood Historic Preservation Committee.
+We love MAYWOOD.

 Isiah Brandon's Bio